Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: Methodology

 Given an input video $ {V} $, it is first sampled into a sequence of raw frames $ {f}_{{1}}$, $ {f}_{{2}}$, $ {f}_{{3}}$ ... $ {f}_{{T}}$, where each frame has dimensions $ {f} \in \mathbb{R}^{H \times W \times 3}$.
 This preprocessed video sequence is fed into a pre-trained Video Swin Transformer \cite{Liu_2022_CVPR}.
 The Video Swin Transformer processes this input tensor and outputs a sequence of compressed and semantically rich video feature tokens $ {\mathcal{F}_{{v}}} \in \mathbb{R}^{{N} \times {D}}$.
 Here, $ {N} $ represents the total number of spatio-temporal tokens generated by the transformer, and $ {D} $ is the dimensionality of the feature vector for each token.

 Given the input set of standard technical steps ${T}$ that corresponds to the action class in the video, it is fed into a pre-trained text encoding model~(\emph{e.g.}, BERT-base-uncased \cite{devlin2019bert}) to process the input text.
 To describe the action from multiple levels of granularity, $ {T} $ comprises two core components.
 The first component consists of the ideal five action steps defined for each action category, representing a micro-level, fine-grained description of the execution process, while the second component is a general instruction, representing a global summary of the action.
-Both of these textual components are fed into the shared text encoder to generate a series of step embeddings, $ {\mathcal{F}}_{{t}}^{s} \in \mathbb{R}^{{M} \times {E}}$ , and global embeddings $ {\mathcal{F}}_{{t}}^{g} \in \mathbb{R}^{1 \times {E}}$, where $ {M} $ represents the number of text steps, and $ {E} $ is dimensionality of embedding vector for each step.
+Both of these textual components are fed into the shared text encoder to generate a series of step embeddings, $ {\mathcal{F}}_{{t}}^{s} \in \mathbb{R}^{{M} \times {E}}$ , and global embeddings $ {\mathcal{F}}_{{t}}^{g} \in \mathbb{R}^{1 \times {E}}$, where $ {M} $ represents the number of text steps, and $ {E} $ is dimensionality of embedding vector for each step. \ar{Specifically, we directly utilize the raw outputs from the BERT encoder, without introducing any additional linear projection heads.
+This streamlined design avoids redundant parameters, as the subsequent cross-attention modules inherently perform spatial-semantic projections ($W_Q$, $W_K$, $W_V$), while maximally preserving the pre-trained semantic priors.}